 The amount of alcohol that you drink also makes a difference.
 You don’t necessarily need to forgo alcohol altogether.
 Educate yourself about the alcohol content of different types of beverages.
 Light consumption of alcohol no closer than 3 hours before bedtime may allow you to enjoy a drink without undermining your sleep.

-The evidence is clear: Even though many people feel that alcohol works wonders as a sleep aid, it’s really an enemy of getting a good night’s sleep.
+The evidence is clear: Even though many people can’t sleep without alcohol, it’s really an enemy of getting a good night’s sleep.
 For the very best snooze, skip the booze.